-Talking about the onset of autumn can be fairly stressful when you're still enjoying the dog days of summer and the lovely relishes that come with it: socially distanced s'more assemblage, daylight at 8 p.m., and pleasant temps at 8 a.m.
-Alas, fight though we did, it's officially time to start thinking about fall and how our skincare routine, wardrobe, nail game, and hair colour can be adapted as we prepare to ring in the new season.
+Talking about the onset of deep winter can be fairly stressful when you're still enjoying a few last chilly-but-sunny days and the lovely relishes that come with it: walks that be taken up until 4 p.m.
+We've been thinking about how the plunge into this slow and cold part of the season can affect our skincare routines, wardrobes and nail games, and hair colour can be adapted as we prepare to ring in the new year.
 (If you're so inclined, of course.)

-ICYMI, we already published a pretty extensive guide to 2020 autumn hair colour, but we thought we'd round it out with an expert-led side serving of haircut, hairstyling, and hair accessory inspiration.
-Below, we're recapping the autumn colour trends we discussed earlier this summer in addition to sharing a fresh new crop of autumn hair trend predictions from some of the best celebrity hair experts in the industry.
+ICYMI, we already published a pretty extensive guide to 2020 autumn hair colours, but we thought we'd round it out with an expert-led side serving of haircut, hairstyling, and hair accessory inspiration.
+Below, we're recapping the colour trends we discussed earlier this year in addition to sharing a fresh new crop of A/W hair trend predictions from some of the best celebrity hair experts in the industry—all of them will last well into 2021.
 Ready your camera, and keep scrolling!

 The Colour Trends